 - Application form (signed in the original by all applicants)

 - Detailed account of the scholarly goals (around 5 pages)

-- List of the speakers with (tentative) lecture topics
+- List of the speakers with academic degree, subject area and (tentative) lecture topics

 • A distinction should be made between speakers who have been “invited” and those who have “accepted” the invitation.